2019 Copa Ecuador

-The 2019 Copa Ecuador was the first edition of the Copa Ecuador, Ecuador's domestic football cup.
+The 2019 Copa Ecuador was the second edition of the Copa Ecuador, Ecuador's domestic football cup.
 It began with the first round on 10 November 2018 and concluded with its double-legged final on 10 and 16 November 2019.
 LDU Quito were the winners, beating Delfín on away goals after tying 3–3 on aggregate score.
 They would have qualified for the 2020 Copa Sudamericana, but since they had already qualified for international competition through their league performance as well as the runners-up and both semifinalists, the berth was reallocated to the ninth-placed team of the league, El Nacional.

 Format

 The competition involved 48 teams and was divided into seven rounds.
 The first round was played by 22 teams from the provincial associations (20 provincial champions and 2 invitees) and 2 amateur teams, which were drawn into 12 two-legged ties.
 The 12 winners qualified for the second round, where they were drawn into six two-legged ties with the winners advancing to the third round.

 In the third round, the six winners from the previous round were joined by the 16 Serie A and 10 Serie B teams, who played in 16 two-legged ties with the winners advancing to the round of 16, from where the competition advanced to the quarterfinals, semifinals, and final.